lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 More information: [Enabling HTTPS][tailscale_info_https], [Tailscale Serve][tailscale_info_serve], [Tailscale Funnel][tailscale_info_funnel].

+**Note:** If you only want to expose Home Assistant on your tailnet using Tailscale Serve, you can also configure it through the `services` option.
+However, the `services` option does not support Tailscale Funnel.
+If you need to access Home Assistant from the internet, use this option instead.

 1. Disable **SSL/TLS** so Home Assistant is accessible through an HTTP connection (this is the default).
 You can access this setting at **Settings** -> **System** -> **Network** -> **HTTP server** -> **SSL/TLS**